Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 molecule (~0.2 nanometers) and the enzyme molecule:

-- Is rotated correctly - this is 1 dimension.
+- Is rotated correctly along its axis - this is 1

-When this happens, the positive and negative changes on particular
+When this happens, the positive and negative charges (due to

 parts of the two molecules will draw them closer, the 25OHD will be